 They are caused by substances such as acids, bases, and hydrocarbons.
-The severity depends on the concentration of the substance, the length of exposure, and the type of chemical causing the damage.
-Typically, they continue to damage the skin until they are neutralized or diluted with water.
+The severity of the burn depends on the concentration of the substance, the length of exposure, and the type of chemical causing the damage.
+Typically, the chemicals continue to damage the skin until they are neutralized or diluted with water.

 The main mechanism of tissue damage caused by acids and bases is through protein coagulation.
 There are three main types of chemical agents that cause burns, each acting by a different mechanism.